-Co-founder of a successful textile technology business, Murray Height, shares some insights from his collaboration with researchers to bring his idea to market.
-According to Murray, the relationship is even more important than an agreement around the intellectual property (IP) – although this is still fundamental.
+Co-founder of a successful textile technology business, Murray Height, shares some insights from his collaboration with researchers.
+According to Murray, the relationship is more important than an agreement on intellectual property (IP).
+Of course, it is still fundamental.

-The idea for his company, HeiQ, cameafter a 2004 weekend hiking in the Swiss Alps with his friend, and later business partner, Carlo Centonze.
-The pair were lamenting the problem of their smelly hiking shirts and wondered if maybe there was a business opportunity to create a new (and less pungent) material for clothing.
+The idea for his company, HeiQ, came after a 2004 weekend hiking in the Swiss Alps with his friend, and later business partner, Carlo Centonze.
+The pair were lamenting the problem of their smelly hiking shirts.
+They wondered if there was a business opportunity to create a new (and less pungent) material for clothing.

-Fast forward 10 years and the friends, in collaboration with the Swiss Federal Institute of Technology (ETH Zurich), launched their start-up, HeiQ. a leading provider of textile innovation.
-They have created some of the most high-performance textiles in the market (and odor-free technology!)
+Fast forward 10 years and the friends, in collaboration with the Swiss Federal Institute of Technology, launched their start-up, HeiQ a leading provider of textile innovation.
+They have created some of the most high-performance textiles in the market (and odour-free technology!).

 After their success in Switzerland, Murray and Carlo decided to open a subsidiary of the business in Geelong, with Murray heading up operations.
-Murray knew he would need to find ways to keep innovating in order to succeed in Australia, something which is at the core of HeiQ’s success.
+Murray knew he would need to find ways to keep innovating to succeed in Australia.
+This is something that is at the core of HeiQ’s success.

-With this in mind, Murray attended Deakin University’s ‘Innovation Showcase’, where he discovered that Deakin researchers had developed a technology to produce short polymer fibres (novel cylindrical microstructures that offer a unique platform for functionalizing surfaces such as textiles) in a way that could be scaled-up industrially – just the kind of thing he’d been looking for.
+With this in mind, Murray attended Deakin University’s ‘Innovation Showcase’.
+He discovered that Deakin researchers had developed a technology to produce short polymer fibres in a way that could be scaled-up.
+The fibres were novel cylindrical microstructures that offered a unique platform for functionalising surfaces such as textiles.
+It was just the kind of thing he’d been looking for.

-Murray approached the inventors and discovered they were open to a potential collaboration, then he undertook his due diligence:
+Murray approached the inventors and discovered they were open to collaboration.
+He then undertook his due diligence.

-'Once I had established that the researchers were open to collaborating I invested a lot of time in due diligence to really understand the technology.
-In the very early phases I had to consider the economic potential and novelty of the technology and how it could be used by HeiQ.'
+'Once I had established that the researchers were open to collaborating, I invested a lot of time in due diligence to... understand the technology.
+In the very early phases, I had to consider the economic potential and novelty of the technology and how it could be used by HeiQ.'

 To gain this level of understanding, Murray said it was essential that he interact directly with the research team.

-‘Working directly with the researchers, the actual experts, allowed me to get the detail of the technology which I needed to understand it’s application.
-The researchers were very open to sharing, because they had already sought patent protection, so disclosure was not a concern.
+‘Working directly with the researchers... allowed me to get the detail of the technology which I needed to understand its application.
+The researchers were very open to sharing because they had already sought patent protection, so disclosure was not a concern.
 Had I not had that direct contact and ability to talk openly, and understand how the researchers operated, it would have been very difficult.’

 Expectations and intellectual property

-With confidence that the technology had potential for the company, HeiQ and Deakin established a collaborative research agreement which included:
+With confidence that the technology had potential, HeiQ and Deakin established a collaborative research agreement.
+It included: